On the accuracy of Prony's method for recovery of exponential sums with closely spaced exponents: Introduction

 The full SR problem (in particular when $\Omega\delta$ is small but fixed) is apparently still algorithmically open.
 We believe our results may have implications for analyzing the high-resolution SR algorithms such as ESPRIT/Matrix Pencil/MUSIC, towards establishing their (non-)optimality.
 Furthermore, the error analysis for different steps may have implications for implementing these methods, cf. \prettyref{sec:numerics} and also \prettyref{rem:amplitudes-remark}.

 Recently we have developed the Decimated Prony's Method (DPM) \cite{decimatedProny} (cf. \prettyref{sec:numerics}), which reduces the full SR problem to a sequence of small problems indexed by a ``decimation parameter'' $\lambda$, followed by further filtering of the results.
 In more detail, for each admissible $\lambda$, the spectrum $f$ is sampled at $2n$ equispaced frequencies $\{\lambda k\}_{k=0}^{2n-1}$ and the resulting system is subsequently solved by applying PM.
 Min-max bounds are attained if one can choose $\lambda=O(\Omega)$.
 This ``decimation'' approach was first proposed in \cite{batenkov2013a}, and further developed in a number of publications on SR \cite{batenkov2017c, batenkov2018,batenkov2020,batenkov2022}, as well as in the resolution of the Gibbs phenomenon \cite{batenkov2015b}.
-Decimation was the key idea in \cite{batenkov2021b} for establishing the upper bound on the min-max error $\Lambda$ in \prettyref{thm:minmax} as well. \emph{As a consequence of the results of the present paper, and the numerical experiments in \cite{decimatedProny} and \prettyref{sec:numerics}, we conjecture that DPM in fact attains the upper bounds on $\Lambda$.} We leave the rigorous proof of this conjecture to a future work.
+Decimation was the key idea in \cite{batenkov2021b} for establishing the upper bound on the min-max error $\Lambda$ in \prettyref{thm:minmax} as well. \emph{As a consequence of the results of the present paper { we have rigorously shown in \cite{decimatedProny} that DPM attains the upper bounds on $\Lambda$ in the special case of $\ell=n$, under a mild assumption of genericity (see also \prettyref{sec:numerics}).
+We conjecture that DPM in fact attains the upper bounds on $\Lambda$ in the general case.} We leave the rigorous proof of this conjecture to a future work.}